withinJoel/Elsa/Documentation/Syntax.md

 * `convert:doublequotestosinglequotes:` - To convert double quotes to single quotes from the user's input. example `convert:doublequotestosinglequotes:Tom said "hello"`

 # Create Functions
-* `createqr:` - To create a qr code using the link or text . example `createqr:https://www.fb.com` or `createqr:iamjoel!`
+* `createqr:` - To create a qr code using the link or text . example `createqr:https://www.fb.com` or `createqr:iamjoel!` (Note: This feature requires internet)
 * `create:password` - To create a password.

 # Check Functions